Four Minnesota nursing homes with COVID-19 outbreaks cited for serious infection-control violations

 The reports illustrate a broader pattern: Nursing homes with a poor track record at controlling infections appear to be particularly vulnerable to the virus’ spread.
 So far, about 75% of Minnesota’s nursing homes with outbreaks of COVID-19 have been cited for infection-control violations over the past three years, according to a recent Star Tribune analysis of federal health data.
 That’s higher than the industry average: Nationally, 63% of the nearly 10,000 nursing homes have been cited over the same period, according to Kaiser Health News.

 Inspectors found that social distancing guidelines were sometimes poorly enforced and efforts to isolate infected residents often failed.
-At the Villa at Bryn Mawr, for instance, unsupervised residents shared cigarettes from the same ash tray and sat right next to each other on an outdoor patio, putting multiple residents at risk of infection.
-The nursing home has sinced removed open ash trays from its smoking patio, the report said.
+At the Villa at Bryn Mawr, for instance, unsupervised residents shared cigarettes from the same ashtray and sat right next to each other on a patio, putting multiple residents at risk of infection.
+The nursing home has since removed open ashtrays from its outdoor smoking area, the report said.

 The longest and most detailed of the inspection reports focuses on multiple breakdowns in infection-control protocols at the Moorhead Rehabilitation and Healthcare Center.
 The facility is on a federal list of the most troubled nursing homes in the nation.